 1. Set Team Goals

 One of the simplest places to start is with setting team goals.
 Be sure to keep these goals small enough so that employees do not feel discouraged.
-In addition, make sure that your goals are measurable.
-This will help employees feel that they can actually reach your goals in a timely manner.
+Also, make sure that your goals are measurable.
+This will help employees feel that they can reach their goals on time.
 Use tracking methods, which could either utilize software or traditional paper-and-pencil methods, so that progress is visible.
 Employees love seeing how their work is making a difference for your small business.

 2. Reward Employees